mossmatters/HybPiper/README.md

 [Read our article in Applications in Plant Sciences (Open Access)](http://www.bioone.org/doi/full/10.3732/apps.1600016)

 **HybPiper version 1.x** by Matt Johnson and Norm Wickett, Chicago Botanic Garden

+If you would like to use HybPiper version 1.3, please download the `Final HybPiper 1.3 Version` [release](https://github.com/mossmatters/HybPiper/releases/tag/v1.3.1_final).
+The legacy wiki for version 1.3 can be found [here](xxx).

 **HybPiper version 2.0** by Matt Johnson (Texas Tech University) and Chris Jackson (Royal Botanic Gardens Victoria, Melbourne)